kotartemiy/pygooglenews/README.md

 ## **About me**

 My name is Artem.
 I ❤️ working with news data.
-I am a co-founder of [NewsCatcherAPI](https://newscatcherapi.com/)
+I am a co-founder of [NewsCatcherAPI](https://newscatcherapi.com/) - **Ultra-fast API to find news articles by any topic, country, language, website, or keyword**

 If you are interested in hiring me, please, contact me by email - **bugara.artem@gmail.com** or **artem@newscatcherapi.com**